iPhone 8 Vs Samsung Galaxy S8 – Clash of Mobile Titans

 Security

 Samsung has introduced an extraordinary feature i.e. Iris Scanner to keep your security foolproof.
 You just need to see in the two circles on the screen and the phone will unlock after scanning your irises.
 It’s a unique feature as the pattern of your iris is as unique as your fingerprints and it cannot be replicated, so it gives added security with precision and swiftness.
 Using it makes you feel like a protagonist character in some Science fictional plot.
-You will also find finger scanner and face recognition in S8, whereas in iPhone 8; only the traditional fingerprint scanner is present.
+You will also find finger scanners and face recognition in S8, whereas in iPhone 8; only the traditional fingerprint scanner is present.
 So, this security round goes to S8 with its added security features.

 Fast Charging & USB Connectivity:

-Both these phones have glass backs to support Qi fast wireless charging.
+Both these phones have glass backs to support Qi’s fast wireless charging.
 Wireless charging is two generations old feature for Samsung but for iPhone, it is introduced for the first time in the iPhone 8.
-The Samsung Galaxy S8 uses type C USB for fast charging, but for iPhone 8 you need to pay extra for a 29watt charger and a USB type-C to lightning cable to take advantage of the wired fast charging feature.
+The Samsung Galaxy S8 uses type C USB for fast charging, but for iPhone 8 you need to pay extra for a 29-watt charger and a USB type-C to lightning cable to take advantage of the wired fast charging feature.

 Verdict